 Stuart Russell and Peter Norvig.
 Artificial Intelligence.
 A Modern Approach.
 Third Edition.
 Pearson.
 2010.
+(Fourth Edition out soon).

 ▶ Some of the definitions of this lecture were taken from that book.

 Credits

 Some of the figures are from: Stuart Russell and Peter Norvig.
 Artificial Intelligence.
 A Modern Approach.
 Third Edition.
 Pearson.
 2010.